orientechnologies/orientdb-docs/Enterprise-Edition.md

 # Enterprise Edition

+### This documentation is referring to v2.1.
+In [v2.2 the Enterprise Edition](http://orientdb.com/docs/2.2/Enterprise-Edition.html#) is completely new.

 This is the main guide on using <b>OrientDB Enterprise Edition</b>.
 For more information look at [OrientDB Enterprise Edition](http://orientdb.com/enterprise.htm).

-Enterprise Edition is in Beta stage, ask for a Trial by writing to: info@orientdb.com.
+To try Enterprise Edition ask for a Trial by writing to: info@orientdb.com.

 OrientDB Enterprise Edition is composed by 2 modules:
 - Enterprise **Agent**